 Proving Liability in Personal Injury Cases

-In order to recover damages, your lawyer will need to show that your case fits four criteria.
+To recover damages, your lawyer will need to show that your case fits four criteria.

 - Duty of care: Your lawyer will show that the parties you are suing owed you a duty of care—a duty to behave with a reasonable amount of care to keep you safe.